Info360 Asset Key Features | New and Existing Features | Autodesk

 Model results from InfoWater Pro

-Info360 Asset now incorporates InfoWater Pro results, providing asset-by-asset hydraulic model calculations for flow, pressure and velocity.
+Info360 Asset now incorporates InfoWater Pro results, providing asset-by-asset hydraulic model calculations for flow, pressure, and velocity.
 This aids in determining the likelihood and consequence of pipe failures.
-It enhances maintenance planning by identifying pipes under high pressure or with low velocity. (video: 16 secs)
+It enhances maintenance planning by identifying pipes under high pressure or with low velocity. (video: 16 sec.)

 NEW